velocityzen/sweets/README.md

     bin/sweets command

 ####Control sweets in deamon mode:
-*start*
+*start*,
-*stop*
+*stop*,
 *restart*

 ####Db operation:
 *db_update_scheme* [sweetname]
-updates db scheme for all application or for one sweet
+— updates db scheme for all application or for one sweet

 *db_load_content* [filename]
-load content from content/*.json or from certain file
+— load content from content/*.json or from certain file

 ~~*db_drop* [sweetname]
-drops database for all application or for one sweet~~
+— drops database for all application or for one sweet~~

 ####User creation:
 *create_user* email password [role]

 ####Developing:
 *worker*
-running one instance of app
+— running one instance of app

 *console*
-console with loaded app
+— console with loaded app

 ## Settings
 *db*